aronbergurj99/icelandic-recipe-api/README.md

 # icelandic-recipe-api
 free REST API for recipes written in Icelandic.
+The API uses data from gottimatinn.is and is therefore only for non commercial purposes.

+# Authentication
+Before you can access any data from the API you will have to make an POST request to [/token](#post-token).
+This request will return a token that needs to be in headers under `Authorization`.

 # Endpoints